Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Atomism vs. holism: An overview of conflicting ideologies

 \section{Atomism vs. holism: An overview of conflicting ideologies}

 An \emph{ideology} is an all-encompassing world-view advancing a political and ethical vision of the good society \cite{heywood2021political}.
-To better understand the nature of ethical disagreements in data science, we introduce a simple ideological taxonomy we call \emph{atomism} and \emph{holism}, inspired by philosophers and intellectual historians such as Popper \cite{popper2012open}, Bunge\cite{bunge2000systemism}, Sowell\cite{sowell2002conflict}, and Skinner\cite{skinner2002visions}.
-The purpose of the taxonomy is to make each ideology's implicit beliefs, assumptions, and historical foundations more explicit so they can be reflected on, refined, and more openly discussed within the data science community should ethical conflict arise \cite{domingosCancelBlog} (see Table \ref{tab:taxonomy}).
+To better understand the nature of ethical disagreements in data science, we introduce a simple ideological taxonomy we call \emph{atomism} and \emph{holism}, drawing on the terminology and work of philosophers\cite{taylor1979atomism, popper2012open, bunge2000systemism, berlin2002liberty} and intellectual historians\cite{skinner2002visions, sowell2002conflict}.
+At risk of oversimplification, the purpose of our taxonomy is to make each ideology's implicit beliefs, assumptions, and historical foundations more explicit so they can be reflected on, refined, and more openly discussed within the data science community should ethical conflict arise \cite{domingosCancelBlog} (see Table \ref{tab:taxonomy}).
+In full disclosure, we ourselves have mixed academic backgrounds and self-identify at different points along the ideological spectrum: one is mostly holist, the other mostly atomist, while another is a ``moderate,'' finding aspects of both sides agreeable.
+We encourage readers to also reflect on where they might fit within this taxonomy.

 To delineate the scope of the arguments and examples, we use the label \emph{data scientist} to cover both industry data scientists who design and deploy socially-impactful AI/ML-based systems, and data scientists---often in academia, but also in industry---whose job descriptions includes publishing research articles in peer-reviewed conferences and journals.
 Our broad definition includes \emph{AI/ML researchers} and \emph{AI/ML engineers}.
 We use the terms \emph{data science} and \emph{AI/ML} interchangeably.